Course Catalog 2024-2025

 ECO 404 Special Studies (4 Credits)

-Admission to special studies is by permission of the department, normally for majors who have had four semester courses in economics above the introductory level.
+Normally for majors who have had four semester courses in economics above the introductory level.
+Instructor permission required.

 Fall, Spring